Skip to main content

 Are productivity apps worth paying for?

-Yes, if they remove real friction.
-One app that helps you plan, find information, or avoid repeated work is worth more than a pile of free tools you ignore.
+Yes, if they remove real friction you feel every week.
+One app that helps you plan, find information, or avoid repeated work is worth more than a pile of free tools you stop opening after the first month.

 Keep reading